What would you like to know about this journal?

 Data availability statements

-The DAS can provide information about the data presented in an article (e.g. in Figures or Tables) or provide a reason if code or data is not available to access.
+A DAS can provide information about the data presented in an article (e.g. in Figures or Tables) and provide a reason if code or data is not available to access.
 If supporting data or code have been included in the article’s electronic supplementary information (ESI), this should also be stated here.

-The following statement is generally not acceptable: “Data are available upon request from the authors".
+The following statement is not acceptable: “Data are available upon request from the authors".